smirnovhub/my-mikrotik-scripts/README.md

 ### Arbitrary-Precision Integer (BigInt) Utilities

 A suite of functions for performing mathematical operations on arbitrary-precision integers (BigInt) in RouterOS.
 This library bypasses native 64-bit integer size limits by processing numbers of arbitrary length using string representations and internal 9-digit chunked arrays, supporting basic arithmetic, comparisons, modular math, and cryptographic primitives.
+All division and modulo operations utilize floor division semantics, ensuring full mathematical compatibility with Python.

 #### Type Conversion Methods